 Natural disaster or financial crisis?
 Current recession has flavors of both

-That’s going to be a tricky game of search-and-rescue, simply because the U.S. recession has checked “all of the above” on the list of typical causes.
+It’s going to be a tricky game of search-and-rescue, simply because the U.S. recession has checked “all of the above” on the list of typical causes.

 History suggests that downturns come from different angles.
 Shocks can be exogenous or endogenous, Brusuelas says — exogenous being an unforeseen external problem and endogenous being economy-restricting policies.
 But this downturn has flavors of them all.
-Factories have been cut off from their global supply chains, and consumers have just stopped spending amid nationwide shutdowns.

 “It’s hard to even classify what we’re dealing with,” Brusuelas says.
 “We had supply, demand and financial shocks all at once, cascaded through the real economy.
 It was like a few years in two weeks.”